dancrumb/event-aggregator/README.md

-# event-aggregator
+# Oyez
-Event Aggregator for node.js
+Oyez is an Event Aggregator for node.js